GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 title: Deprecating and removing Web SQL
 description: >
   Web SQL was first proposed in April 2009 and abandoned in November 2010.
-Gecko never implemented it and WebKit deprecated it in 2019.
+Gecko never implemented it and WebKit removed it in 2019.
 Web SQL was removed for third-party contexts in Chromium 97.
 Now Chromium 105 deprecates Web SQL in insecure contexts and shows a warning in the DevTools Issue panel when the feature is used.
 Complete removal in insecure contexts and eventually all contexts is planned for later Chromium releases.
 authors:
   - thomassteiner
-date: 2022-08-12
+date: 2022-08-25
-# updated: 2022-08-04
+# updated: 2022-08-25
 hero: image/8WbTDNrhLsU0El80frMBGE4eMCD3/yUp8lfaCt4EmxmVei3lj.jpg
 alt: Filing cabinet symbolizing a database.
 tags: